 A BULLET POINT OF WHAT I LOVE FROM I WISH YOU ALL THE BEST

-- I Wish You All the Best provides a valuable resource for parents or allies who want to educate themselves while also serving as a sources for for non-binary teens who need representation, affirmation, and guidance.
+- I Wish You All the Best provides a valuable resource for parents or allies who want to educate themselves while also serving as a source for non-binary teens who need representation, affirmation, and guidance.

 - The representation offered is beautiful and each character could easily walk right off the page.
-I loved seeing the slow burn between Ben and Nathan.
+We loved seeing the slow burn between Ben and Nathan.

-- This book actually talk about touch averse, which can be common in people who deal with panic attacks or people dealing with anxiety, cause i read of some instances where some people who are just born or developed that way.
+- This book actually talks about touch averse, which can be common in people who deal with panic attacks or people dealing with anxiety, cause we read of some instances where some people who are just born or developed that way.

-- The story itself is perfectly paced from beginning to end, with twists and turns at just the right moments, this is a book I’ll definitely be rereading in the future.
+- The story itself is perfectly paced from beginning to end, with twists and turns at just the right moments, this is a book we’ll definitely be rereading in the future.

-- How interest are you in trigger warrning in a book?
+- How interested are you in trigger warnings in a book?

-- When do you believe trigger warning be placed either in a book or a blog post?
+- When do you believe trigger warnings be placed either in a book or a blog post?

-- This is the first book i had read that did not make sure the parent come to term, same with you?
+- This is the first book we had read that did not make sure the parent come to terms, same with you?

-- Pinky swear last question, What your favorite style of book review?
+- Pinky swear the last question, What is your favourite style of a book review?